Overview

-In an urban design studio, I helped create a 2070 climate resiliency master plan and set of zoning codes for Broward County, Florida to protect coastal communities and create new neighborhoods typologies adapted to a state of constant change.
+In an urban design studio, I helped create a 2070 climate resiliency master plan and set of zoning codes for Broward County, Florida to protect coastal communities and create new neighborhood typologies adapted to a state of constant change.

-Service research, spatial design
+spatial design

 Storms, flooding, and sea level rise increasingly threaten urbanism in South Florida.
 The escalating frequency and intensity of rain and a rising water table compound with development patterns that continue to operate as if the ground can be kept dry forever—creating a recipe for disaster.
 However, the state government has made the term “climate change” all but illegal, laying the burden of long-range resiliency planning to individual cities and counties.